depau/ttyc/README.md

 Features:

-- Built-in terminal with a user interface compatible to that of [tio](https://github.com/tio/tio)
+- Built-in terminal with a user interface similar to that of [tio](https://github.com/tio/tio)
 - Can expose the remote terminal as a pseudo-terminal, which you can connect to with any TTY program (screen, minicom, etc.)
 - Supports configuring remote UART parameters for Wi-Se